 James says, “If any of you lacks wisdom, let him ask God, who gives generously to all without reproach and it will be given him” (James 1:5).
 We ask to receive.
-Jesus follows His teaching of the Lord’s Prayer in Luke 11 with the story of the man who is awoken from bed by a friend who desires three loaves of bread.
+Jesus follows His teaching of the Lord’s Prayer in Luke 11 with the story of a man awoken from bed by a friend who desires three loaves of bread.
 And Jesus says, “How much more the Father?
 If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him!”
 This is all in the context of the Lord’s Prayer, which is filled with asking to receive.
 We do pray to receive.
-And we have a Heavenly Father, who loves to give.
+And we have a Heavenly Father who loves to give.
 He is the giver of all good gifts.
-If everything good comes from Him, then in prayer we rightfully seek and ask of Him.
+If everything good comes from Him, then in prayer, we rightfully seek and ask of Him.

 8. We pray because God chooses to use means:

-9. We pray that God might receive glory:
+9. We pray that God might receive glory.

 When the lame man is healed in Acts 3 by the prayer of Peter, his response is to rise, leap in joy, and praise God.
 When God answers our prayers, we offer praise.
 God receives glory as men receive from Him and respond rightly.

-Prayer is a gift from a heavenly Father, who loves to hear from His children.
+Prayer is a gift from a heavenly Father who loves to hear from His children.
 There are countless reasons to pray.
 Let’s be a people of prayer.
 Never will one minute in prayer closets be a minute wasted or later regretted.